NatashaL/sockets-2pl/README.md

 # sockets-2pl-4-DDB

-Python socket communication and 2PL mechanism for a distributed database
+####Python socket communication and 2PL mechanism for a distributed database

-####A project for the course Distributed Systems at Mälardalen University.

 Creating and maintaing a duplicated database on multiple nodes in a network using 2 phase locking mechanism.